thewtex/thesis/plaque_strain/plaque_strain.rst

 While search region restriction can improve robustness, this is not true if there is poor motion tracking in the upper levels.
-If inaccurate motion tracking occurs at upper levels, the erroneous displacement will propagate to levels.
+If inaccurate motion tracking occurs at upper levels, the erroneous displacement will propagate to the finer levels.
 To counter this phenomenon, erroneous displacements are detected and replaced before using them to initialize the center of the search region at lower levels.
 Peak-hopping errors present themselves as irrationally high strains because they cause a discontinuity in the estimated displacement field.